Hiring Manager Resources for Staff

 If the top candidate declines, do not worry!
-You are welcomed and encouraged to make an offer to the next viable candidate identified by the Search Committee.
+You are welcome and encouraged to make an offer to the next viable candidate identified by the Search Committee.

 On-Boarding Your New Hire

-By now, a suitable candidate has been identified and offered a position, and he or she has accepted.
-This is great news!
+By now, a suitable candidate has been identified, offered, and accepted a position, this is great news!
 Our work is not yet done, however.
-It is now the on-boarding period.
-A positive on-boarding and orientation experience is a key element to retention and satisfaction in the workplace.
-You can impact this positive impression by ensuring your newly hired staff member has everything he or she needs by using the Departmental Checklist for New Employees [PDF] to smoothly transition to our campus.
+It is now the onboarding period.
+A positive onboarding and orientation experience is a key element to retention and satisfaction in the workplace.
+You can impact this positive impression by ensuring your newly hired staff member has everything they need by using the Departmental Checklist for New Employees [PDF] to smoothly transition to our campus.